Plaza Premium Lounge Vancouver Airport Introduction

 This is going to be a brief review, as I was only in the lounge for about 20 minutes.
 Rather than driving to the airport (or getting Brad to drive me) at midnight, I decided instead to book a room at The Fairmont Vancouver Airport as a place to relax before the flight.
 I realize that sounds a little lush, booking a hotel room for a 2 am departure, but the rates were really good and I was able to check-in at noon that day, which allowed for a great place to work for the day, plane spot, and rest in comfort before my flight.
 The hotel recently underwent a 1.8 million dollar renovation, with the entire Gold Floor reimagined.

 I presented my boarding pass and lounge invitation to the friendly front desk person and made my way inside.
-The lounge underwent a complete renovation about 4 years ago, and is still looking new, though maybe a bit bland.
+The lounge underwent a complete renovation about 4 years ago and is still looking new, though maybe a bit bland.
 There was plenty of seating, and the lounge didn’t feel overcrowded.
-I picked a seat in the section furthest away from the food, and had the entire space to myself for the time I was there, which is a lot better than American Express Centurion Lounges where it can often be hard finding any empty seat.
+I picked a seat in the section furthest away from the food and had the entire space to myself for the time I was there, which is a lot better than American Express Centurion Lounges where it can often be hard finding an empty seat.

 In the middle of the lounge near the entrance was a small cafe with a selection of beverages and snacks.